Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

 \subsection{Reversible model: proofreading on a landscape}

 The model schematic in Fig.~\ref{fig:scheme} makes use of one-way arrows and thus does not explicitly define the energy cost associated with each hydrolysis cycle.
-This model is applicable when the reverse rates for both the activation (hydrolysis) step and the subsequent release step are small enough to be negligible.
-Specifically, they must be small compared to other outward arrows from the same states in order to not contribute to the splitting probabilities.
+This model is applicable when the splitting probabilities are negligible for the pathway steps reversing the hydrolysis and release processes.

 A more general form of the model with reversible transitions can be used to explore the relation between the thermodynamic driving force and the fidelity of the system.
 Such a model requires defining an energy landscape for the system, as illustrated in Fig.~\ref{fig:energylandscape}.
 To constrain the space of possible schemes, we make a few key assumptions.
 First, we assume that the final elongation step, which proceeds at rate $k_p$ is still effectively irreversible.
 The elongated chain thus serves as an absorbing state for the system, and we focus our attention on the kinetics of the transitions preceding this state.